 |Washington has only one native crayfish species, the signal crayfish (Pacifasticus leniusculus).
 It is fairly easily identified by its uniform brownish coloration.

 Crayfish (or Crawfish) have become the species of the day for many folks in Washington.
 Washington Department of Fish and Wildlife manages recreational and commercial fisheries for crayfish.
-Be sure and consult Page 134 and 139 in the Sport Fishing Rules Pamphlet to make sure you understand all rules.
+Be sure and consult the current Sport Fishing Rules Pamphlet to make sure you understand all rules.

 Crayfish are prized culinary treats in Europe, particularly France and Sweden.
 They also enjoy some popularity in this country.
 Demand is high enough to support a number of “crayfish farms” in Louisiana, where large numbers are raised as annual crops in specially constructed ponds.
 Most of these are consumed domestically, but some are exported.
 Our West Coast species is generally larger than the Louisiana and European crayfish and according to some connoisseurs, is even tastier, but it has never been commercially cultured.
 Wild stocks have been harvested for many years from the rivers of Oregon and to a lesser extent, from the lakes of Washington.